Skip to content

 this.runner = new PostgresTenantMigrationRunner(driver);

-// Provision tenants on app startup
+// Create schemas for all known tenants on startup

 await this.runner.syncTenantSchemas([